6 Seasonal Delights to Try While Visiting York in Autumn

 When to Visit for Maximum Flavour

-The York Food and Drink Festival, running from 19th to 28th September 2025, offers the perfect opportunity to sample all these seasonal delights in one place.
+The York Food and Drink Festival, running from 19th to 28th September 2025, offers the opportunity to sample all these seasonal delights in one place.
 With around 70 street food and produce stands taking over Parliament Street, you can taste your way through autumn's bounty.

 Festival highlights you can't miss: